taufiqkh/Incraftible/README.md

 * incraftible.craft.standard: Allows crafting of standard minecraft objects.
 That is, any object that you can craft on a vanilla server.
 * incraftible.craft.armor.\*: Allows crafting of all armor.
 These may be further subdivided into leather, iron, gold and diamond.

 Configuration of the plugin itself is via a yml file in the plugins/Incraftible subdirectory of the minecraft server.
-At the moment the only configurable option is the message sent to the player when crafting fails.
+The following options are supported:

+    messages:
+      disallowed: The message shown when a player is prevented from crafting.
+Use %s to denote the item name. event.craft.returnvalue.null: Set this to true if the result from the crafting event should be set to null after being handled.
+Some other plugins require this for interoperability.

 Dependencies
 ------------